dtbuchholz/basin-wxm-fetch/README.md

 make run
 ```

-Or, you can define a custom time range:
+Or, you can define a custom time range with `start` and `end` arguments (in milliseconds), which will be used to filter the data when _queries_ are executed.

 ```sh
 make run start=1697328000000 end=1697932798895
 ```

-Note: the timestamp range for wxm data namespace is for Oct 15-21: `1697328000000` to `1697932798895`
+This does not impact how Basin deals/data is fetched; _all_ publications and deals will be retrieved.
+Note: the timestamp range for the wxm data namespace is for Oct 15-21: `1697328000000` to `1697932798895`

 ### Makefile Reference

-The following defines all commands available in the `Makefile`:
+The following defines all commands available in the Makefile:

-- `make install`: Install dependencies.
+- `make install`: Install dependencies with `pip`.
-- `make run`: Run the `main.py` program.
+- `make run`: Run the `main.py` program to fetch Basin/wxm data, run queries, and write to metric summary files.
+- `make setup`: Create a virtual environment, upgrade pip, and source your `env` (only for local development).
-- `make freeze`: Freeze dependencies (only needed if you make changes to the python code deps).
+- `make freeze`: Freeze dependencies (only needed if you make changes to the deps during local development).

 ## Contributing